hsynurak/SourceFilt/README.md

 # SourceFilt
- A website for individuals seeking various types of resources such as books, videos, and podcasts, an intelligent filtering system is employed to save time.
+Discover a website with books, videos, and podcasts, featuring an intelligent filtering system for personalized recommendations.
+Save time and find relevant content quickly and efficiently.